-In 2007, the Supreme Court ruled in Massachussetts v.
+In 2007, the Supreme Court ruled in Massachusetts v.
 EPA that Greenhouse Gases (GHGs) are air pollutants covered by the Clean Air Act.
 The Court made clear that the Environmental Protection Agency could regulate Greenhouse Gases under the Clean Air Act, if the Administrator made a determination that greenhouse gas emissions were a danger to human health.
 In 2009, EPA did just that, and found that greenhouse gases (along with six other air pollutants) threatened the health and welfare of present and future generations.
 Prior to these findings, parties brought legal challenges questioning whether the Clean Air Act applied to greenhouse gas emissions at all.
 More recently, challengers questioned whether actions taken by EPA to regulate emissions were outside of their legal authority.
 Still others have challenged whether federal action (via EPA and the Clean Air Act) preempts states from regulating greenhouse gas emissions.
 The following cases illustrate these arguments and the associated court holding.

 Perhaps the most difficult challenge confronting plaintiffs in climate change litigation is the problem of demonstrating that the emission of GHGs to the atmosphere by a particular activity or facility will give rise to specific impacts on a local area or population.
 Proving causation, a causal link between the defendants activities and the plaintiffs harm, seems to be a daunting challenge.
-In the last decade, parties have used a tort (a civil wrong) called nuissance (a legal inconvenience resulting in damage) to challenge defendant corporations whose activities result in large amounts of GHGs being released into the atmosphere, which allegedly lead to global warming events that result in damages.
-The following cases illustrate how plaintiffs have you used the federal common law nuissance and how the courts have responded.
+In the last decade, parties have used a tort (a civil wrong) called nuisance (a legal inconvenience resulting in damage) to challenge defendant corporations whose activities result in large amounts of GHGs being released into the atmosphere, which allegedly lead to global warming events that result in damages.
+The following cases illustrate how plaintiffs have you used the federal common law nuisance and how the courts have responded.

-The National Environmental Policy Act (NEPA) established a U.S. national policy promoting environmental improvement.
+The National Environmental Policy Act (NEPA) established a U.S. national policy promoting environmental improvementt.
 Of significance, NEPA set up procedural requirements for all federal government agencies to prepare Environmental Assessments (EAs) and Environmental Impact Statements (EISs) whenever environmental effects of a federal project cross a certain threshold.
 EAs and EISs contain statements of the environmental effects of proposed federal agency actions.
-The following cases illustrate challenges against government agencies who have allegeldy failed to sufficiently analyze or disclose information about the implications of their projects and programs as they relate to climate change.
+The following cases illustrate challenges against government agencies who have allegedly failed to sufficiently analyze or disclose information about the implications of their projects and programs as they relate to climate change.

 Oceans readily absorb carbon dioxide (CO2) emissions from power plants and other human activities.
 In turn, the CO2 causes seawater to become more acidic, lowering its pH level.
 This process, known as ocean acidification, impairs the ability of marine animals to build the protective shells and skeletons they need to survive.
 Certain provisions of the Clean Water Act require EPA to protect waters from pollution, such as ocean acidification.
 In the following cases, challengers have alleged that the Environmental Protection Agency, in failing to recognize the impacts of ocean acidification on waters, have violated the Clean Water Act.